nightscout/nightscout.github.io/docs/nightscout/setup_variables.md

 ```

 !!! note
     This is the passcode that will be required by the uploader app (if any) to send data to your site, and that will allow you to modify your site parameters from the web interface.
 Keep it secret, only share it with trusted people, change it if you believe it's been exposed publicly.
 Minimum length is 12 characters, don't make it too long and do not put special characters in it (better stick to letters and numbers).
-It is case sensitive.
+It is case-sensitive.

 </br>